Boardwalk Hall

-Boardwalk Hall contains the world's largest musical instrument, a pipe organ of over 33,000 pipes, eight chambers, its console the world's largest of seven manuals and over 1000 stop keys, and one of two 64 ft stops (the other found in the Sydney Town Hall).
+Boardwalk Hall contains the world's largest musical instrument, a pipe organ with over 33,000 pipes, eight chambers, the world's largest console with seven manuals and over 1200 stop tabs, and one of two 64 ft stops (the other found in the Sydney Town Hall).
 Also included in this organ are pipes operating on 100 inches of pressure, the Grand Ophicleide being the loudest and also most famous.
 The Guinness Book of World Records noted "a pure trumpet note of ear-splitting volume, six times louder than the loudest train whistle."
 However, these stops are actually well-refined and are not overpowering in Boardwalk Hall due to its huge interior.

-In October 2017, the New Jersey Senate approved legislation to dedicate Atlantic City's Boardwalk Hall in honor of Senator Jim Whelan, the former mayor and state lawmaker who died earlier in the year.
+In 2018, New Jersey approved legislation to dedicate Atlantic City's Boardwalk Hall in honor of Jim Whelan, a former mayor and state senator who died in 2017.
+The hall's Adrian Phillips Theater is named for a former president of the Miss America Organization.

-History and Design
+History and design

 Edward L. Bader, mayor of Atlantic City from 1924 to 1927, led the initiative to acquire the land for Convention Hall, now Boardwalk Hall, and construction was underway at the time of his death.
-The hall, designed by the architectural firm Lockwood Greene, was built in 1926.
+The hall, designed by the architectural firm Lockwood Greene, was built during 1926–1929.

 The main hall measures 456 by 310 feet (139 by 94 m).
 The barrel vault ceiling is 137 feet (42 m) high.
 Ten pairs of three-hinged steel trusses support this unusually large clear span; there are no supporting columns.
 Each pair of trusses spans 350 feet (110 m) and weighs 220 short tons (200 t).
 The trusses are tied to the frame columns to allow the building to flex slightly with wind and ground pressure.
 The barrel ceiling consists of painted aluminum tiles.
 It is decorated to resemble Roman bath tiles, and extends over 196,000 square feet (18,200 m2).
 The building's forward section is slightly rotated to align with the boardwalk, while the hall itself is aligned to the street grid.

 It takes sound roughly 0.4 seconds to travel the length of the hall; because of this, the pipe organ chambers could not be built more than halfway back from the stage or a noticeable delay would occur.
 This led to two of the organ's chambers being placed in the upper shell of the building, in the space between the outer roof and the ceiling.

+A $90-million renovation designed by EwingCole was completed in 2001 and received several awards, including a 2003 National Trust for Historic Preservation Award and Building magazine's 2002 Modernization Award.
+The hall's organ, which is the world's biggest, was severely damaged in the process.